Empty City of Mysteries

 Inside a secluded room, they find a seemingly intact news tablet inside a drawer.
 If only more of the humans had thought to put them in drawers instead of leaving them out in the open.
 They access it, and find it is partially dead.
 They are able to recover part of what is labelled the “Sports” section, though they are not familiar with that word.
 The information makes little sense without that context.
 It seems to be about some form of competition.
 However it does mention other cities, and names of people.
 That could be useful.

 Ah.
 News section.
 Local events, global events, current events.
 What do we have here?
 It is still very lacking due to corruption, but certain things can be found.
 Evacuation order… machines are coming… do your part… Duveteux Goodboy Le Troisième wins… Renault military contract… Celebrity says ‘give them a chance’… Judge bested by rabbit…

 A lot of incomplete articles.
 They record the information and hope to fill it in more later.
 This isn’t the first one they’ve managed to mine a bit out of, but this is probably the most intact.
 They have found nothing else for this date though, so this is a new entry.

 It does not help that some of the tablets are not news at all, but contain works of fiction and useless programs.
 There are some who contain interesting philosophical ideas and discussions, and though they are not useful for the current mission, they can be reflected on later.
 But there are also an inordinate amount that are preoccupied with human inter-personal intimacy.
 That was clearly a very important subject for them.

-We barely have contact with other continents.
+We barely have any contact with other continents or regions.

 Softening their structure a bit, they quickly slip back up to the roof.
 Up.
 Up.
 There they solidify again and look around.
 Towards the city centre.
 That’s where it is logical that they would keep libraries and other information centres.